andreped/adverse-events/README.md

 YEAR = {2021}}
 ```

-See [here](https://github.com/andreped/adverse-events/releases/tag/v1.0) to download the exact version of the source code used in the publication.
+See [here](https://github.com/andreped/adverse-events/releases/tag/v1.0) to download the exact version of the source code used in the publication (v1.0).

 ### Usage: